Josef Bryks: Escape from the Reich Protectorate

 On 20 January 1940, Bryks escaped from Bohemia and Moravia.
 He passed illegally through Slovakia and into Hungary.
 He was arrested in Hungary on 26 January and held in jail in Budapest until 4 April, when he was extradited to Slovakia.
 He escaped, traveled through Hungary again, reached Yugoslavia, and on 17 April 1940 he reported to the French Consulate in Belgrade.

 From there, Bryks travelled through Greece and Turkey to French-ruled Syria, where he embarked on a ship to France.
-The ship reached France on 10 May, the day Germany began its invasion of France, The Netherlands and Belgium.
+The ship reached France on 10 May, the day Germany launched its invasion of France, the Netherlands and Belgium.
 Bryks and other Czechoslovak Air Force personnel were sent to Agde on the coast of Languedoc.
 The Armée de l'air was fully occupied resisting the German advance and repeatedly having to retreat to different airfields.
 It had neither the instructors, equipment nor time to retrain the Czechoslovaks to operate French aircraft.
 On 22 June, France surrendered, and on 27 June, Bryks was evacuated by ship.

-Royal Air Force (1940–41)
+Royal Air Force (1940–1941)

 Bryks reached Britain, where he was commissioned into the RAF Volunteer Reserve as a pilot officer.
 He was retrained at RAF Cosford in Shropshire, where he learnt to fly the Hawker Hurricane.
 On 4 August he was posted to the recently formed No. 310 Squadron RAF, which was the RAF's first squadron formed of exiled Czechoslovak personnel.
 However, on 17 August he was posted for further fighter training with No. 6 Operational Training Unit at RAF Sutton Bridge in Lincolnshire.

 Then on 1 October Bryks was posted to No. 12 Operational Training Unit at RAF Benson in Oxfordshire, which taught light bomber aircrew.
 On 11 November, he was posted to the Headquarters Ferry Pool at RAF Kemble in Gloucestershire, which worked with the non-combatant Air Transport Auxiliary.
 On 1 January 1941, he was transferred to No. 6 Maintenance Unit at RAF Brize Norton in Oxfordshire as a test pilot.